cbettler/Organized-Jupyter-Code-/README.md

 # Organized-Jupyter-Code-
-#I put the libraries and functions at the beginning
+#I put the libraries and functions at the beginning, erased superfluous stuff